MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

  You can enable a device for development, or just for sideloading.

--   *Microsoft Store apps* is the default setting.
+-   **Microsoft Store apps** is the default setting.
 If you aren't developing apps, or using special internal apps issued by your company, keep this setting active.
--   *Sideloading* is installing and then running or testing an app that has not been certified by the Microsoft Store.
+-   **Sideloading** is installing and then running or testing an app that has not been certified by the Microsoft Store.
 For example, an app that is internal to your company only.
--   *Developer mode* lets you sideload apps, and also run apps from Visual Studio in debug mode.
+-   **Developer mode** lets you sideload apps, and also run apps from Visual Studio in debug mode.
+1
 By default, you can only install Universal Windows Platform (UWP) apps from the Microsoft Store.
 Changing these settings to use developer features can change the level of security of your device.
 You should not install apps from unverified sources.

 ### Sideload apps